 DWELLING A building or portion thereof, which is occupied in whole or in part as a home, residence, or sleeping place, either permanently or temporarily by one (1) or more families.
-"Dwelling" includes manufactured homes, as defined in ORS 446.003, and prefabricated structures, as defined in ORS 455.010.

-DWELLING, MULTI-FAMILY (APARTMENT): A building or portion thereof designated for occupancy by three (3) or more households living independently of each other, with the number of households in residence not exceeding the number of dwelling units provided.
+DWELLING, MULTI-FAMILY (APARTMENT): A building or portion thereof designated for occupancy by three (3) or more families living independently of each other, with the number of families in residence not exceeding the number of dwelling units provided.

-DWELLING, SINGLE-FAMILY: A detached building, other than a recreational vehicle, designed for and occupied by not more than one household.
+DWELLING, SINGLE-FAMILY: A detached building, other than a recreational vehicle, designed for and occupied by not more than one family.

-DWELLING, TWO-FAMILY (DUPLEX): A detached building designed for and occupied by not more than two (2) households living independently of each other.
+DWELLING, TWO-FAMILY (DUPLEX): A detached building designed for and occupied by not more than two (2) families living independently of each other.

-DWELLING UNIT: A single unit providing complete independent living facilities, designed for occupancy by one (1) household, and including permanent provisions for living, sleeping, eating, cooking, and sanitation.
+DWELLING UNIT: A single unit providing complete independent living facilities, designed for occupancy by one (1) family, and including permanent provisions for living, sleeping, eating, cooking and sanitation.